akozhemiakin/finchrich/README.md

   val c2 = AnotherAwesomeController
 }

-// Get the coproduct of all endpoints from the MyAwesomeControlller val ep = controllerToEndpoint(MyAwesomeController)
+// Get the coproduct of all endpoints from the MainController and nested controllers val ep = controllerToEndpoint(MainController)
 ```

 All of this stuff does not use any kind of runtime reflection and is